felipearosr/stealth-money/README.md

-# Stealth Money - Seamless Global Money Transfers
+# Stealth Money - Peer-to-Peer Global Payment Platform

 **Mantle Hackathon Submission**

-A revolutionary money transfer platform that makes blockchain-powered international transfers as simple as sending a text message.
-Built for the Mantle Network hackathon, Stealth Money eliminates the complexity of blockchain interactions while leveraging its security and efficiency.
+A revolutionary peer-to-peer payment platform that makes blockchain-powered international transfers as simple as sending a text message.
+Built for the Mantle Network hackathon, Stealth Money eliminates the complexity of blockchain interactions while leveraging intelligent payment processor selection and cost-optimized settlement routing.

 ## The Problem We Solve